AqibAhsan/DTSC-701-detecting-fraudulent-credit-card-transactions-using-ML-models/README.md

 This project focuses on detecting fraudulent credit card transactions using machine learning models.
 The dataset used contains 13,788 rows and 394 columns, with a small percentage (2.75%) of fraudulent transactions.
 The goal is to identify fraudulent transactions among many and test different models to determine the most accurate and efficient one for fraud detection.

-The project aims to develop a model to identify fraudulent transactions in real-time to help society mitigate fraud.

 Pyspark, the Python API for Apache Spark, is used due to its ability to handle large-scale datasets efficiently.
 The dataset is unbalanced (with more genuine transactions than fraudulent ones).
 Data preprocessing involves cleaning, handling missing values, and transforming the dataset for machine learning algorithms.